How to Prepare for an Epic Road Trip in Iceland

 I just needed a travel buddy since I knew I wouldn’t want to make a road trip in Iceland on my own.
 One person to share the experience with.
 In my mind I only ever really considered my cousin Andrew, and thank the goddesses he said yes.
 I wanted to do this trip with someone that intellectually and spiritually nourishes me and can get down with nature!
 I think it only took one text from me and he was in.

 The Planning Process.

 Flight to Iceland

 Thankfully we solidified our decision to go in January for a trip that wasn’t happening until late June.
 This gave us 6 months to plan.
 Because Iceland tourism is on the rise right now, it goes without saying that buying your flight months ahead of time will save you hundreds of dollars.
 Buying 6 months ahead of time, our flights cost us about $750.
 Although we did not take advantage of this sweet deal, Icelandair does a stopover promo where you can have up to a 7 day stopover in Iceland on your way to one of 27 destinations in Europe!
 Incredible deal and definitely something to consider when buying flights.
 However, we were committed to this road trip and knew we needed more than 7 days to complete it.
 In my opinion, to truly take everything in and go at a comfortable pace, you need at least 10 days.
 We picked summer for weather reasons.
 Weather in Iceland is no joke.
-In the winter many parts of the Ring Road cannot even be accessed because of the snow and ice.
+During the winter in Iceland many parts of the Ring Road cannot even be accessed because of the snow and ice.
 In the summer, strong winds and rain can affect travel as well.
 The best time to do the Ring Road is late spring, summer, or early fall.